 Unlike several other cookware sets, the 11 pc set offered by Cooks comes with a steamer insert.
 While you get one less pot, it might be better to have a steamer than another size of pot that you won't use.

-While 18/10 stainless is beautiful and durable, it's not nonstick.
+18/10 stainless steel is beautiful and durable, but it's not nonstick.
 This means you'll have to use oil, preheat your pans fully, and avoid excessive heat when cooking with this set.

 If you'd prefer to just slap a skillet down and crack some eggs into it immediately, you might want to choose a set with a non-stick coating instead.

-Overall, this set looks good and is rather inexpensive.
-If you don’t have a large budget, this may be a good option for you.
+Overall, the the Cooks Standard Induction Cookware set looks great and if you don’t have a large budget, this may be a good option for you and your glass cooktop.

 Paula Deen Signature Cookware Set